-''' BPatchPostForkCallback registerPostForkCallback( BPatchPostForkCallback func) not implemented on Windows (forking doesn't exist on Windows) '''
+''' BPatchPostForkCallback registerPostForkCallback ( BPatchPostForkCallback func) not implemented on Windows '''

 Registers a function to be called just after the fork is performed.
 Both the thread performing the fork and the newly created thread will be paused when the callback is invoked.
 Unless a post fork callback is registered, the mutator will not be attached to any child processes.
 Since there is overhead associated with each tracked process, not setting the callback allows the Dyninst library to ignore any child processes.
 This is particularly useful for instrumenting shell processes that create many (potentially) uninteresting children.